Zoey Stark: NXT (2021–2023)

-Raw (2023–present)
+Raw (2023–2026)

-In the 2023 WWE Draft, Stark was drafted to the Raw brand.
-On the May 8 edition of Raw, Stark made her main roster debut, defeating Nikki Cross.
-At Night of Champions, Stark assisted Trish Stratus to defeat Becky Lynch, aligning with Stratus in the process.
-On the June 5 edition of Raw, Stark defeated Natalya to qualify for the women's Money in the Bank ladder match.
-At Money in the Bank, Stark teamed up with Stratus throughout the match to prevent Lynch from winning, including a failed attempt to restrain Lynch with handcuffs.
-Stratus, Stark and Lynch were defeated when Stark's former tag team partner Iyo Sky, captured the Money in the Bank briefcase.
-Stark, being accompanied by Stratus, wrestled her first main event match on the main roster, on the August 28 edition of Raw in a falls count anywhere match vs. Lynch.
+As part of the 2023 WWE Draft, Stark was drafted to the Raw brand.
+On the May 8 episode of Raw, Stark made her main roster debut, defeating Nikki Cross.
+At Night of Champions on May 27, Stark assisted Trish Stratus in defeating Becky Lynch, aligning with Stratus in the process.
+On the June 5 episode of Raw, Stark defeated Natalya to qualify for the women's Money in the Bank ladder match at Money in the Bank on July 1.
+She and Stratus teamed throughout the match to prevent Lynch from winning, including a failed attempt to restrain Lynch with handcuffs; the match was won by Iyo Sky.
+Stark wrestled her first main event match on the main roster against Lynch in a falls count anywhere match on the August 28 episode of Raw.
 Stark accidentally struck Stratus through a table, which allowed Lynch to put Stark through another table to win the match.
-At Payback, Stark aided Stratus in the latter's steel cage match against Lynch in a failing effort.
-Stark then ended her alliance with Stratus when Stratus slapped and berated her after the match, which prompted Stark to attack Stratus in retaliation.
+At Payback on September 2, Stark unsuccessfully aided Stratus in the latter's steel cage match against Lynch.
+Stark then ended her alliance with Stratus when Stratus slapped and berated her after the match, prompting Stark to attack Stratus in retaliation.